Run The World – Where Sport and Creativity Blend into One

 Running from Folkestone to Bangladesh

 “I’ve recently returned from Bangladesh where I was looking for a partner to launch Run The World there.
 We found one in Save The Children, and that trip was supported by the British Council.
-Now I need to find funding to help the project get off the ground there, but fingers crossed we’ll be working with the Rohingya refugees next year through an intergenerational project with mothers and daughters in Bangladesh.
+Now I need to find funding to help the project get off the ground there.
+Fingers crossed we’ll be working with the Rohingya refugees next year through an intergenerational project with mothers and daughters in Bangladesh.

 “These projects take a long time; I worked for 6 months in Birmingham and that wasn’t enough time!
 We’ve got funding for a year here in Folkestone and that doesn’t seem enough either!
 It’s a leadership programme as well though as someone is trained to become a Run The World leader, to continue the project.
 I need time to train the new leaders as well as working with the group.
 It must have legacy.”